jbehave/jbehave-osgi/README.md

 ##KARAF

-To use with Karaf do the following:
+### Building

+The Karaf module is built using 'one step' maven profile run:

 1) Build the Karaf bundles:

     $ mvn install -Pkaraf

+That will install on your local maven repo the Core and Dependencies features needed for JBehave-OSGi to be executed on Karaf.

+### Installation
+This procedure was tested in Karaf 2.2.1.

-2) Start Karaf shell (in clean mode):
+1) Start Karaf shell (in clean mode):

     $ <karaf bin dir>/karaf clean

 Ensure the karaf installation dir has +wr priviledges enabled for all enclosed items.

-3) Install the OSGi Services as Karaf Features:
+2) Install the OSGi Services as Karaf Features:

     karaf> features:addurl mvn:org.jbehave.osgi/jbehave-osgi-karaf-features-core/1.0.0-SNAPSHOT/xml/karaf
     karaf> features:install jbehave-osgi-features-core

-4) After installing it you can test with the command:
+3) After installing it you can test with the command:

     karaf> list -s

 should show a list like this:

     START LEVEL 100 , List Threshold: 50
         ID   State         Blueprint      Level  Symbolic name
     [  42] [Active     ] [            ] [   60] com.springsource.org.apache.commons.collections (3.2.1)
     [  43] [Active     ] [            ] [   60] com.springsource.org.apache.commons.io (1.4.0)
     [  44] [Active     ] [            ] [   60] com.springsource.org.apache.commons.lang (2.5.0)